 How to apply

-If you are already registered blind, an application form will be posted out to you automatically by your local Health and Social Services Trust.
+If you are already registered blind, you can get an application form from the Sensory Support Team at your local Health and Social Care Trust.

 You can find more guidance on how to apply for a pass at this link:

 You will never be contacted asking for any bank account details when you're applying for or renewing a SmartPass.

 Lost, stolen or faulty SmartPass

 You must report your lost or stolen SmartPass to Translink as soon as possible, to cancel it and avoid the likelihood of fraudulent use.